 The tour guide encouraged everyone to dip their finger into the fermenting mash and taste it’s progress.
 Depending on the vat you sample and the time it has been fermenting, you can taste a sweet, flat or slightly sour “beer”.
 That’s really what is being created here—beer—as any homebrewer can confirm.
 There’s no hops, of course, but the fermentation is basically the same.
 When all of the fermentable sugar is consumed, the resulting whiskey beer comes in at around 9-10% alcohol.
 It’s finally ready for distillation.

 We returned to the tall column stills and observed the clear “bourbon eligible distillate” pouring out.
 Distillation is a simple process by which the beer is heated within a column to the point of evaporation.
 The alcohol evaporates and travels to the top of the column where condensers cool it and collect the alchol.
 From there, it is fed into a second still where the process is repeated, improving the purity of the alcohol.
 The final product is called “White Dog” which is basically a high-proof moonshine, or white-lightning spirit.
 If the corn, wheat and barley is freshly ground and transferred quickly into the fermentation stage after being cooked, this final distillate will retain a lot of character from the original grain used.
-We sampled the White Dog, and I can tell you that it tastes and smells like buttered popcorn!
+We sampled the White Dog, and we can tell you that it tastes and smells like buttered popcorn!
 It was amazing to see the entire process from grain to distillation happening in one building.

 It’s all about the barrels